hernandezb3/llama-on-uconn-hpc/README.md

 ## Goodreads Demo

 ### Connect to Wifi
-Users need to be connected ton UConn-Secure WiFi to access HPC.
+Users need to be connected to UConn-Secure WiFi to access HPC.
 Those on campus can connect to UConn-Secure WIFi or an on-campus ethernet port.

 Accessing the UConn network off campus requires a VPN.
 Install Cisco AnyConnect and follow the set-up instructions [here](https://kb.uconn.edu/space/IKB/10907091023/Set+Up+Cisco+AnyConnect+VPN) (also linked in the pre-requisites section).